 Dawn says: "Most parents would rather be without a pond – after all, we have enough to worry about without adding to our stress list.
 However, kids do love water so it’s worth including it in some way."

 While there's no need to, ahem, splash out on an actual pool, a simple sprinkler or paddling pool can provide hours of summer holiday joy.

 Dawn says: "If you have babies and young toddlers then you'll know that they explore the world by putting things in their mouths.
 Because of this, we have to watch them closely and many parents would feel safer having nothing remotely toxic or poisonous in their garden.
 It's important to teach children to be careful in the garden – to never put anything in their mouth before they check with a grown-up and to always wash their hands after they’ve been playing in the garden.
 This approach means they are equally savvy when out in nature or in someone else’s garden who may be less child-aware with their planting.
 Having said that there are one or two plants which are so toxic I would never plant them – laburnum and monkshood for example."

-If you're teaching your kids to help out in the garden, you can get them their own plastic plant pot set or their own bucket and spade and they'll love getting stuck in with planting and nurturing their plants.
+If you're teaching your kids to help out in the garden, you can get them their own plastic plant pot or their own bucket and spade and they'll love getting stuck in with planting and nurturing their plants.

 Encourage your kids to explore

-Dawn says: "Make sure they have spaces of their own – preferably at least partly hidden from grown-up view where they can create their own worlds with their imagination.
+Dawn says: "Make sure they have spaces of their own – preferably at least partly hidden from grown-up view where they can create their own worlds with their imaginations.
 It doesn’t need to be anything special, my own children took over a small dark area behind the shed and turned it into a secret den; far more exciting than the carefully painted playhouse a few feet away!"